a

 News & Commentary on ISO Management System Standards

-You'll need Risk Management Methods & Tools.
+You'll need OH&S Risk Management Methods & Tools

 Unlike ISO 9001, the Occupational Health and Safety Management System (OHSMS) Standard requires the application of OH&S Risk Management Methods in Clause 6.1.